-Originally a compound of the secret intelligence services of Iraq, it is now a museum and still riddled with bullet holes on the outside.
+Originally a compound of the secret intelligence services of Iraq, it is now a museum still scarred with bullet holes on the outside.
 Inside the many buildings and chambers there are haunting and shockingly accurate reenactments of the various torture scenes on display.

-There is no real professional guide system in place so you can roam around by yourself.
-I recommend spending up to 2-3 hours at the Amna Suraka to fully experience the whole site, which can get really creepy at times.
-You will also find abandoned tanks, armoured vehicles and artillery pieces parked inside the compound.
+It seems there are no professional English-speaking guides around, so just roam around by yourself.
+I recommend spending up to 2-3 hours at the Amna Suraka to fully experience the whole site.
+But be aware, things can get really creepy at times.
+As a bonus you will also find some abandoned tanks, armoured vehicles and artillery pieces inside the compound.

 3. ISIS Museum – Iraq

 Location: Sulaymaniyah – Iraqi Kurdistan (Google Maps link)

 The Peshmerga, a Kurdish military force, were a key player in taking on the fight against the Islamic State in Iraq.
 They had to make many sacrificies in protecting their land and so this museum commemorates the Kurdish martyrs and celebrates the unity among Kurdish people.
 There are however also some disturbing photos displaying atrocities by IS, so visiting is definitely not for the faint-hearted.

 The exhibition is located inside the same compound as where Saddam’s former torture cells are found.
 I suggest spending about half an hour to go through the entire IS-section of the exhibition, which is located over two floors.

 Location: Halabja – Iraqi Kurdistan (Google Maps link)